polyluxus/runxtb.bash/README.md

  * `runxtb.rc` An example set-up file.
  * `xtb.dummy` A tiny bash script only for testing.
    This will only echo `<coord_file> [options]` verbatim.
+ * `crest.prepare.sh` A small script that creates a new directory with a suitable `coord` file to start a `crest` run.
  * `README.md` This file.
  * `configure` A directury containing a script to configure the wrapper.

 ## Exit status

-The script carries over the exit statusses of its dependencies.
+The script `runxtb` carries over the exit statusses of its dependencies.
 In interactive mode that is the exit status of `xtb`.
-In submission mode it is the exit status of `qsub` or `bsub`.
+In submission mode it is the exit status of `qsub`, `bsub`, or `sbatch`.
 In all other cases it will be `0` if everything went according to plan, or `1` if there was a problem.
+The script `crest.prepare.sh` will exit with `0` if nothing went wrong and a crest run can be started.
+If files are not present, or I/O operations fail it will exit with `1`.
 The dummy script `xtb.dummy` always exits with `2`.

 ## Debug